Umm ... what's a doula?

 If I have a midwife, do I still need a doula?

 No matter what kind of health care provider you have, a doula can be a great source of support during your pregnancy and birth.
-We love working with midwives and there are plenty of wonderful OBs in the Athens area who are knowledgeable about the benefits of hiring a doula.
+We love working with midwives and they will likely cheer when you tell them you're adding an experienced, knowledgeable, professional doula to your team.
 Your doula will be a non-medical support for you, there to help you emotionally, physically, and logistically...once your labor begins, we do not change shifts or leave your side until your baby has arrived and you're comfortably settled in!